SaadLaggoun/Sliding-Tiles-Puzzle/README.md

 ---

+### Lessons taken

+Since the project had many development shifts.
+That work needed a lot of refactoring.
+The following stage and the previous ones were very distinguishable between each other.
+Many state has been moved from its original place and and some components got reconsidered and even the game engine had to adapt.
+This reminded my that's the most important skill a developer should hold isn't know to to build, but how to learn and refactor the existing code.

 > This is a proof-of-concept type of project that is a part of a big series that I use for my mentees to expirement on.
-I am currently mentoring a two stubborn dudes that want to enter tech.
-This would be the first project example and let there be many 🚀
+I am currently mentoring two stubborn dudes that want to enter tech.
+This would be the first project example from a bunch to come 🚀

+---

 ## 🤝 Contributing